net-angel/netangel-help/_posts/2019-01-10-why-can-t-i-update-my-ios.md

 6. Once you've removed NetAngel from the device, you can perform the update.
 Once completed, re-install NetAngel by going to your [NetAngel Dashboard](dashboard.netangel.com) , find and select the device, click "Manage Device", and "Install Filter".

-If you need any assistance in this process, send us an email at info@netangel.com, call us at 844-602-6435, or send us a live chat at [www.netangel.com](netangel.com)
+If you need any assistance in this process, send us an email at info@netangel.com